Director: Phillip Noyce

 Starring: Angelina Jolie, Liev Schreiber and Chiwetel Ejiofor

 Synopsis is here

 Salt is a relatively enjoyable flick.
 It's less disjointed than the A-Teams, Expendables and Knight and Day's of the world.
 This seems to be because Phillip Noyce (director of the brilliant Rabbit Proof Fence) really wants to make a coherent movie.
 For the most part, he does fine.
 There's a sprinkling of Bourne here, a dab of Total Recall there, some spy gunk from the shoe of Pierce Brosnan's Bonds.
 It mixes well enough for an hour and then bang the third act smacks you in the face like a jilted ex.

-Salt holds no big surprises, I mean all the cliches are there.
+The film holds no big surprises.
+All the cliches are there.
 I was well aware of the inevitable turns that a feature like this would bring, and for the most part I was fine with it.
 As an action film, it throws some solid punches and I was more than happy to roll with them.
 I really enjoyed the fact that the fight sequences took notice that Salt is more agile than strong.
 Considering that Tom Cruise was meant to take the role of Salt before he passed, it's the kind of thing that can easily slip a filmmakers mind.

 Noyce's direction of the action and pacing of the story is more than competent, but suddenly like a flicking of a light switch, Kurt Wimmer's screenplay takes a detour into the town ludicrous and the mayor is Chris Bridges.